 The popular neurographic art method is to simply draw curves and swoops on the page, or even straight lines and shapes, in the artwork.

-They then curve the intersections and may add shapes and color.
+They you curve the intersections and you may add shapes and color.

 This type of artwork is fun and good to start with.